 122,000 as of

 Details on financial transactions beyond normal workload

-The number of transactions with financial implications that are beyond the normal workload has decreased by 12,000.
-While we expect the general downward trend of the last two years to continue, the number of transactions processed each month varies based on a variety of factors, such as the complexity of cases, collective agreement implementation and seasonal trends.
-Large reductions will, at times, be followed by slower progress or even increases.
-This is especially true during key times in the hiring calendar, such as end of the calendar or fiscal years.
+The number of financial transactions beyond the normal workload for December increased by 2,000 from November 24 to December 22, 2021.
+While we expect the general downward trend of the last three years to continue, the number of transactions processed each month varies based on a variety of factors, such as seasonal peaks in intake, which may result in slower progress or even increases.

-While the exact number fluctuates daily, it is estimated that almost half of public servants are experiencing some form of pay issue (including those served by the Pay Centre as well as non-Pay Centre departments).
-In total, there are currently approximately 388,000 transactions ready to be processed at the Pay Centre, including:
+It is estimated that almost half of public servants have an outstanding transaction in progress that may or may not have a financial impact on their pay (including those served by the Pay Centre as well as non-Pay Centre departments).
+There are currently approximately 297,000 transactions ready to be processed at the Pay Centre, including:

 - 80,000 that are part of our normal workload